Hypercubed/mini-signals/README.md

 There are several advantages to signals over event-emitters (see [Comparison between different Observer Pattern implementations](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations)).
 However, the current implementation of [js-signals](https://github.com/millermedeiros/js-signals) is (arguably) slow compared to other implementations (see [EventsSpeedTests](https://github.com/Hypercubed/EventsSpeedTests)). `mini-signals` is a fast, minimal emitter, with an API similar to [js-signals](https://github.com/millermedeiros/js-signals).

-> Note: Signals here are the type defined by [js-signals](https://github.com/millermedeiros/js-signals) inspired by AS3-Signals.
-They should not to be confused with [SolidJS](https://www.solidjs.com/tutorial/introduction_signals) or Angular signals.
+> Note: Signals here are the type defined by Miller Medeiros in [js-signals](https://github.com/millermedeiros/js-signals) inspired by AS3-Signals.
+They should not to be confused with [SolidJS](https://www.solidjs.com/tutorial/introduction_signals) or [Angular signals](https://github.com/angular/angular/discussions/49090).

 ## mini-signals 2.0.0